SauravPoudyel/CSE3902-G3Repo-2025/ReadMe.txt

   3: Shotgun — fires a spread of projectiles.
   4: Mine — deploys and detonates on contact.
   5: Teleporter — teleports player to impact location.
-- Press E to test self-damage (there's a death animation)
+- Press H to test self-damage (there's a death animation)
+- J should toggle invincibility, but it might not be working 100%
 - ESC to access the Pause Menu.
+- We gave you a bunch of health to be able to tets things out for now

 ENEMY AI
 - Enemies constantly track the player between agressive, passive, and neutral states